IMPranshu/Incubyte-TechAsmt/README.md

 ## Initial Setup
+* XAMPP server is setup and run in background.
-* A sample database is created with the schema given in the problem statement docs.
+* A sample database is created as per the schema given in the problem statement docs.
-* Then the nesessary python modules are imported in order for connecting MySQL and Python.
+* Then the nesessary python modules are imported for connecting MySQL and Python.
-*
+* A python script is implemeted in place to connect with the Database.
+* The data is reterived and python module - pandas dataframe is used for table manipulation.

 ## Sample